Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

 - Avoid using pesticides and other chemicals in your garden.
 If the chemical doesn’t kill the fireflies, the scent may deter them from inhabiting your yard.

-How to Catch and Release Fireflies
+How to (Safely) Catch and Release Fireflies

 While it might be tempting to try and collect fireflies in a jar, you may accidentally kill them, or at the very least traumatize them.
-It’s best to enjoy fireflies from afar unless you follow specific instructions.
+It’s best to enjoy fireflies from afar unless you follow these specific instructions.

 - Prepare a clear jar with a crumpled, moistened paper towel, or a dampened unbleached coffee filter.
-The damp towel keeps the area inside the jar humid, making it easier for fireflies to breath, and crumpling the paper gives the fireflies an area to hide.
+The damp towel keeps the area inside the jar humid, making it easier for fireflies to breathe, and crumpling the paper gives the fireflies an area to hide.

 - Pierce the lid with plenty of small holes to allow air and circulation.